Guide for Authors

 Notes should differ from full papers on the basis of scope or completeness, rather than quality of research.
 They may report significant new results which represent a major breakthrough or new discovery arising from problems with narrow, well defined limits, or important findings that should therefore be published quickly.
 They should not be used for preliminary results.
 Papers must contain sufficient data to establish that the research has achieved reliable and significant results.
 Their text should neither exceed 1500 words (approximately six pages of typescript) excluding keywords, tables and references, nor be divided up into conventional sections.

 Technical Papers should present new methods, devices or procedures for either research methodology or analysis-related techniques.
-It may also describe the state of a technical or scientific research problem and provides a new approach.
+It may also describe the state of a resource, a technical or scientific research problem and provides a new approach.

 Use of word processing software